BLOPUP-UPC/blopup-telegram-bot/README.md

 ## How to use
 This bot has two main purposes:
 1. Return the chatid of the chat where the bot is being used.
-This is useful to know where to send messages to.
 2. Send messages to the chat where the bot is being used.
-This is useful to send notifications to the chat.

 ### Get chatid
-1. Add the bot to the chat where you want to send messages to.
+1. In the Telegram app, add the bot to the chat where you want to send messages.
 The name of the bot is Blopup_bot.
 2. Send the message `/chatid` to the chat.
-The bot will reply with the chatid of the chat.
+The bot will reply with the chatid of the user.

 ### Send messages
 The Blopup App is automatically configured to send messages to a specific registered doctor.
 The chatid of the doctor is stored in the database.